-Some of the reasons of hives are difficult to establish, whereas the other common reasons that may cause hives during pregnancy are as follows:
+While some causes of hives are difficult to establish, some common ones are as follows:

-Symptoms of pregnancy hives
+Symptoms of Pregnancy Hives

 - You may experience itching on the breasts, thighs, buttocks and tummy.
 These are the areas where pregnancy weight accumulates, thus stretching the skin and causing hives.

 - You may experience extreme skin dryness around your tummy, buttocks and thighs.